irbujam/ss_log_event_monitor/README.md

 **Key features:**
-  - added support for cluster set-up
+  - monitoring support for cluster set-up
-  - Multi Farmer (remote or local) and Node (remote or local) status monitor
+  - Multi component (remote or local) location and multi OS supported for monitoring

 > Web service enabled to view stats using a web browser on phone/ pc or as a second screen to legacy monitor console display

-  - Metrics for farmer/node running on windows/linux systems
-  - Script can run on a pc separate from farms/nodes hosted pc
+  - Script can run independently on a pc separate from cluster/farms/nodes hosted pc
-  - Run-time changes to config.txt reflected in tool (only works with web ui disabled in config)
+  - Run-time changes to config.txt reflected in minitor (only works with web ui disabled in config)
   - No need for log files as monitoring is now using metrics endpoints
   - discord and telegram alert notifications
   - Summary and detail stats view configurable (and sticks) at start-up